 Solar Panel Guide 2026: Costs, Savings & Installation

-Solar energy has never been more accessible or affordable.
-This comprehensive guide covers everything you need to know about going solar in 2026 — from panel types and costs to tax credits, net metering, and calculating your return on investment.
+Solar energy has never been more accessible or affordable, but the 2026 incentive math changed.
+This guide covers panel types, costs, current tax-credit status, net metering, and calculating your return on investment.

 How Solar Panels Work